Contrast-Security-OSS/docs/content/admin/policy_mgmt/SecurityControls.md

 ### Vulnerability Details

-You can also create security controls in the **Details** tab of a specific vulnerability.
-Expanding the details of a low severity (green) event reveals a button to add a security control in the Details page.
+The Details tab is available for specific vulnerabilities for which Contrast captured runtime data flow.
+If Contrast notices a potential security control or an interesting event, it's shown in the tab as a low severity (green) event.
+After expanding the details of this event, you can click a button to add a security control.

 <a href="assets/images/SecurityControlVulnEventDetail.png" rel="lightbox" title="Creating A Security Control From Vulnerability Event Details"><img class="thumbnail" src="assets/images/SecurityControlVulnEventDetail.png"/></a>